- About Terumo

 When developing solutions to resolve the unmet needs found in medical settings, it is vital to take an open innovation approach using not only internal technologies, but also external technologies and resources.
 Terumo collaborates with universities, hospitals, and companies throughout the world and takes on challenges to create new value beyond single areas of expertise or capabilities.

-Since the inception of the Corporate R&D Center in 2013, it has widely applied "Biodesign" approach —a method developed by Stanford University to collaborate across medical, engineering, and business fields—in training R&D personnel and in actual medical device development processes.
+Since the inception of the Corporate R&D Center in 2017, it has widely applied "Biodesign" approach —a method developed by Stanford University to collaborate across medical, engineering, and business fields—in training R&D personnel, as well as in other related areas.

 Due to the nature of medical devices, Terumo has historically been proactive to incorporate diverse technologies into medical device development and deliver them to medical settings.
 As innovation accelerates globally, Terumo seeks out essential needs that exist where medical care is given, and enhances its knowledge through open innovation, in pursuing the technologies that will contribute to medical settings and patients into the future.